This is a re-blog of a blog post originally made on 7 November, 2014.

 Content note: discussion of bad therapy, including video footage of a suffering child.

 About a month ago, I wrote about the types of therapies used with Autistic children.
 I mentioned the sorts of practices that are not advisable and what to look for to see if the therapy your kid is getting is helpful or harmful.
 I was thrilled to hear from lots of parents whose children are getting great therapy that builds them up in many ways.
+That is what therapy is there for, to help children feel better.
+When you see it happen, there is no feeling quite like it.
+With the way things are nowadays, therapy has been able to move to an online platform, capable of helping those out who can’t see someone in person.
+This Upskilled article goes deeper into this new way of therapy and how it has expanded and helped those not only from a safety point but from a progression point.
+When children are helped in this way, there is a better chance for them to grow.
+More times than not, you hear about the children who are getting some excellent therapy from places like Aspiring Families to help them with any social, emotional, and biological problems that they may be suffering from.
+With autistic children, in particular, this could make a big difference.
 I am so happy that there are professionals out there who understand autism and work to help kids grow up to be their happiest, most productive Autistic selves instead of training them to pretend to be someone they aren’t.

 Many other people asked for something more specific than the words I wrote.
 Some people gave me links to videos and asked me to comment on them.
 Others asked me if I had videos that showed good or bad therapy practices.
 I’ve heard from friends that good speech therapy can be seen from places like Kew Gardens for elderly people but that isn’t for everyone.
 That’s what this post is all about.
 This is important stuff and many people specifically asked me to do this.
 It is not my intention to publically shame anyone by using publically available videos.
 I am sharing one video that I found particularly disturbing and two video examples of good therapies in the hopes that seeing these examples will help make the ideas I write about more visual and understandable.